nsidn98/Dynamic-Soaring/README.md

 ## Note
-Done as a course project for the 6.832 Underactuated Robotics Spring 2021 course at MIT
+Done as a course project for the 6.832 Underactuated Robotics Spring 2021 course by Russ Tedrake at MIT.